 What does a mentor do?

-In our peer-to-peer mentor programme we match talented applicants from underrepresented backgrounds with current university students so that you can help them with the application.
-As a mentor, you’ll provide your mentees with encouragement, application feedback and advice throughout the application process.
-We encourage applicants to do as much reading as possible and provide them with a range of resources to go through beforehand so that your mentee gets all the basic information outside the mentorship, leaving you to focus on the things that can’t be learned through reading.
-It’s a minimal time commitment that can make a real impact on someone’s future – we think that’s worth doing!
+In our peer-to-peer mentoring program we match talented applicants from underrepresented backgrounds with current university students who can help them with the application.
+Mentors provide applicants with encouragement, application feedback and advice throughout the application process.
+We encourage applicants to do as much reading as possible and we give them a range of resources to go through beforehand, leaving mentors to focus on the things that can’t be learned through reading.
+It’s a minimal time commitment that can make a real impact on someone’s future!

-As a mentor, you can also choose to get engaged in other ways beyond this, and sign up to give talks and doing outreach workshops to inspire and support underprivileged students applying for top universities.
-We also have a large volunteer community that runs all our operations and growth strategy, so if you’re super keen and looking for an extracurricular in a budding startup, have a read about who we are here.
+As a mentor, you can also choose to get engaged in other ways beyond this - give talks and hold outreach workshops to inspire underprivileged high school students to apply to top universities.
+We also have a large volunteer community that runs all our operations and growth strategy, so if you’re super keen and looking for an extracurricular in a budding startup, have a read about who we are.

-The countries we have teams in can be found here.
-If you’re not from one of those countries you can still apply to be a mentor, but we don’t have outreach mechanisms for finding students in your country, so we can’t guarantee that you get a mentee from your country.
-If you think we should be in your country, you can have a look at our requirements for setting up a Project Access country here.
+We have country teams all around the world - you can find the list here.
+If you’re not from one of those countries, you can still apply to be a mentor, but we don’t have outreach programs for finding students there, so we can’t guarantee that you’ll get a mentee from your country.
+If you think we should be in your country, you can have a look at our requirements for setting up a Project Access country team here.

 Which universities do we focus on?

-At the moment we focus on the following universities.
-The reason we are eager to maintain a clear focus is that it takes us a while to build up mentor communities at these universities and to run events to keep in touch with our mentors.
+At the moment we focus on the universities listed below.
+We want to maintain a clear focus to build up on-campus communities and run events to keep in touch with our mentors.

 Imperial College London

 University of Pennsylvania